apache/flagon/site/_docs/useralejs/index.md

         1. Press Ok, and confirm that 'UserALE Extension' appears in the list
         1. You may now navigate to a web page to inject the User ALE script!

+You can set options for the web extension in your browser by opening the extensions page, finding the extension, and choosing either "Preferences" for Firefox, or "Options" for Chrome.

 You can also find more instructions in our [README](https://github.com/apache/incubator-flagon-useralejs/blob/FLAGON-336/src/UserALEWebExtension/README.md).

-## Options
+## Contributing

-You can set options for the web extension in your browser by opening the extensions page, finding the extension, and choosing either "Preferences" for Firefox, or "Options" for Chrome.
+Contributions are welcome!
+Simply [submit an issue](https://github.com/apache/incubator-flagon-useralejs/issues) for problems you encounter or a pull request for your feature or bug fix.
+The core team will review it and work with you to incorporate it into UserALE.js.
+We also love Pull Requests!